idrm/create-panono-backup/README.md

 ### Changelog

+#### 1.3

+- Made specifying the Panono account password as part of the command line optional.
+When it's ommitted from the command line, the app will prompt the user to enter the password when the app starts up.
+- Fixed a bug where the login username provided may be different than the actual Panono username (e.g. when trying to log in with an e-mail address), thus failing to fetch any further data

 #### 1.2.1

 - Fixed a bug where the running the app with the `--includeUpf` option set to `yes` and processing a panorama without a UPF file would cause the app to crash